May Day band instructors and Case San José youth rehearse “La Frontera” at the Ira Freeman Center.

 The youth have been able to come together and learn music and the songs that are special to them.
 They’ve designed a program for immigrants, refugees, and youth of color who have experienced or witnessed militarized violence.
 This means youth who’ve had fathers taken by ICE or have had men in their families murdered by police, or whose family fled their continent because of U.S. intervention.
 It feels important for us to bring our youth of color together, from different backgrounds, so they can say to one another, I understand your pain and I’m with you.
 This program intentionally brings together youth who have experience trauma, to not only recognize that our pain is interconnected, but also that our healing can be too.
 The African, Latin, and English music we play facilitates that.

-Don’t miss our upcoming interview with Afro Yaqui Music Collective!
-Sign up for updates here.
+Read Downstream’s interview with the Afro Yaqui Music Collective!

 Casa San José has organized several trips to the border.
 Tell me more about the most recent one you mentioned.